dariogarcia/dariogarcia.github.io/_posts/2021-12-14-scientific-publications.md

 * Replication/Reproduction of original research
   * Must come together with code and data
   * Enough replications/reproductions make the relevance of an original work definitive.
+* Dissemination
+  * Works that make accessible the content of an original review
+  * Have a score of relevance from the community.
+  * Can be approved or disapproved by the authors of the original contribution
+  * Relevance works as with reviews

 Each of these contributions has an associated author.
 Although public anonymity is optional and recommended, this would be unveiled if a red flag is raised on their work (e.g., false authorship of a contribution, prevaricating reviews, false replication report, plagiarism in reviews/summaries/dissemination produced).

 #### Authors

 * Authors have a reliability, relevance, and a list of authored contributions.

+public/private authors

+conflicting authors

+right to flag.

+reliability can be commited
+limiting the number of concurrent ORCs from the same author.

 * The initial reliability and relevance is zero.
 At first, reliability can be gained by doing enhancing contributions.
 Relevance is gained with citations.